yarnthen/yarnthencohosking/_posts/2018-03-18-battle-city-unity-15.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 14 : The Gamemaker - Stage Cleared or Game Over"
+title: "Battle City in Unity Part 14 : The Gamemaker - Stage Cleared or Game Over"
-excerpt: Recreate Battle City in Unity Part 14
+excerpt: Battle City in Unity Part 14
 summary: This post is part 14 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 Let's look at what happened during Game Over or Stage Clear.(with fast fwd enabled)